 Prices are valid as at March 2020.
 Please note, prices are subject to change without notice.

 Please bring your regular shoes.
 We need to check these and can treat them with an disinfectant spray.

 We do advise that you don’t wear any nail polish on your toes to the appointment so that your Podiatrist can confirm the diagnosis of a fungal nail infection.

 Can you guarantee cold laser will work for me?

 We can guarantee that if you attend all appointments, follow all of the hygiene and re-infection protocols and follow the instructions from your podiatrist, that there is a VERY high chance that you will achieve clear, healthy nails.
 On average in our clinic, we’re proud to have an 85% success rate when our instructions are precisely followed.
 Part of this success is because of our careful attention to detail from your first appointment to your last.

 In our experience, the reason we find some patients do not achieve the results they’d hoped for with the laser is because of personal circumstances that result in not following the hygiene protocols to prevent reinfection from the patient’s home environment.
 As fungus spreads through spores which can still be present in your shoes, socks, and other surfaces (particularly moist, damp surfaces such as showers), you do need to follow instructions to minimise this risk.
-We find that most of our patients have no problem with this, and we make it easy with our home care pack you’ll receive containing all the information you need, as well as additional antifungal products.

 If you fall into the 15% of patients that do not achieve the expected results, we will discuss your options with you which may include combining laser with specific topical antifungal agents.